burrt/compsci-docs/_v1/solid-principles.md

 * [Service scope](#service-scope)
 * [Miscellaneous Encyclopedia](#miscellaneous-encyclopedia)

+## Overview

+The SOLID principles are a set of software design principles that were first introduced

 ## Single Responsibility Principle

 > Every software should have **only** one reason to change.